wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 # Host Authentication Endpoint on a Different Server

-The authentication endpoint contains the authentication URLs used in authentication flow.
-You can use the default authenticationendpoint webapp that is hosted on WSO2 Identity Server itself, or choose to host it on a separate server.
+The authentication endpoint contains the authentication URLs used in the authentication flow.
+You can use the default authentication endpoint webapp that is hosted on WSO2 Identity Server itself, or host it on a separate server.
 You may want to host it separately for the purpose of having custom theming and branding.

-This section describes how you can host the authentication endpoint on a different server outside WSO2 Identity Server  (e.g., in a different Tomcat Server).
+The following topics describe how you can host the authentication endpoint on a different server outside WSO2 Identity Server  (e.g., in a different Tomcat Server).

 ## Set up the servers

 First, let's set up the Tomcat server to host the authentication portal in your WSO2 Identity Server.

-1. Download and install WSO2 IS and apache-tomcat into your local machine.
+1. Download and install WSO2 IS and apache-tomcat on your local machine.

     !!! info
         Let’s consider the WSO2 IS installation as `<IS_HOME>` and the Tomcat installation as `<TOMCAT_HOME>`.